-Are you one of those people who wakes up, and the first thing on your to-do list is that aromatic pot of coffee?
+Are you one of those people who wakes up and the first thing on your to-do list is to pour yourself a big mug of coffee?
 You’re not alone.
 Coffee is the second most consumed beverage in the world, only second to water.
-And that cup of Joe is a beautiful thing, in moderation, because it provides us an, oftentimes, much-needed energy boost.
-But caffeine, which is also found in energy drinks, teas, sodas, and even dark chocolate, is a tricky thing — it can actually be the cause of low energy.
+And while that cup of Joe can provide us with a much-needed energy boost when consumed in moderation, caffeine is a tricky thing — it can actually be the cause of low energy.

 #2 Overdosing on Screentime

 Do you ever find yourself scrolling through social media right before bed?
 Unfortunately, that seemingly harmless little habit could be the cause of low energy.
 Screens — from our smartphones to our TVs — suppress the production of our sleep hormone, melatonin (aka the hormone that’s responsible for helping us feel tired) because they emit something called blue light.
 And that pesky light can decrease the amount of time we spend in REM sleep, a period of rest critical for our cognitive function.

 Food is supposed to fuel our bodies and provide us with long-lasting energy, so we avoid being hangry all the time.
 But not all food is created equal.
 As a matter of fact, certain foods (think: processed, sugary, artificial foods) aren’t the best for supporting sustained energy.
 While they may provide a temporary spike in energy, they end up causing a crash, resulting in low energy, later.

 The first thing people think of when they hear the word “processed” is “fast foods,” which is true, but it’s also refined sugars.
 When a food has too much sugar, it’s oftentimes missing the necessary fiber.
 And more sugar leads to a craving for more sugar later on.
 Hence, a vicious cycle.